-We are living in a beautiful time to watch history unfold before our eyes.
+We are living in a beautiful time to watch history unfold before our eyes!
 It may seem like a slow process, but we are witnessing the end of cannabis prohibition.
-This prohibition has lasted 83 years starting with the Marijuana Tax Act of 1937.
+This prohibition has lasted 83+ years starting with the Marijuana Tax Act of 1937.
 It’s easy to think about the end of prohibition as something that is fixed with the passing of a law, but in reality it is the accumulation of many laws and amendments that shape drastic change.

 “The Green Rush” and the land of opportunity

 When recreational legalization passed in 2014, the naysayers said that there would be more crime, more drugs, and it would hurt the economy.
 They couldn’t have been more incorrect.
 According to Colorado.gov, the legal cannabis industry generated $1,747,990,628 of marijuana sales in 2019 alone and a total of $7,787,702,303 in total marijuana sales since 2014.
 The state has generated $1,234,921,993 in marijuana tax revenue since its legalization.

 The booming Colorado economy has led to an influx of people moving to Colorado to be part of legalized cannabis, but many find it difficult to break into the industry.
-In order to be employed by a regulated cannabis business of any kind, a person must have a badge with the Marijuana Enforcement Division.
+In order to be employed by a regulated marijuana-related business (MRB) of any kind, a person must have a badge with the Marijuana Enforcement Division.
 The requirements to obtain a badge can be difficult for some to meet.
-An applicant must be an official Colorado resident with a clean record and be in good standing with the IRS.
+An applicant must be an official Colorado resident with a clean criminal record and be in good standing with the IRS.
 Once an applicant has a badge, they can start working in the industry.

 Marijuana and employment outside of the cannabis industry